lucacarniato/optuna-cross-validation-search/README.md

 # Examples

-In the following example the hyperparameters of a [lightgbm](https://lightgbm.readthedocs.io/en/latest/) classifier are estimated
+In the following example, the hyperparameters of a [lightgbm](https://lightgbm.readthedocs.io/en/latest/) classifier are estimated:

         from OptunaCrossValidationSearch import OptunaCrossValidationSearch
         import lightgbm as lgb